When is anger a problem?

 You may not be able to prevent a panic attack from occurring.
 However, there are things you can do to help work through the distress and regain your sense of calm and control.
 Here are some self-help techniques that can be beneficial:

-If you are unsure whether the symptoms are related to a panic attack or to another health problem, please seek medical advice immediately.
+If you are unsure whether the symptoms are related to a panic attack or another health problem, please seek medical advice immediately.
 If it is an emergency, call 000.

 If you find that you experience regular panic attacks, then it’s a good idea to talk to your GP or a health professional.
 They can help you find ways to manage your anxiety and advise you on how to deal with panic attacks.
 A GP can also do a physical examination to determine if your panic attacks are related to an illness like asthma, heart problems or diabetes.